-The Betonite Hills in Utah is one of those places that you have to see for yourself to actually believe this place exists for real.
+The Bentonite Hills in Utah is one of those places that you have to see for yourself to actually believe this place exists for real.

-The Betonite Hills can be found in several places in Utah but my favorite spot to admire them is located right next to Capitol Reef National Park and close to the Mars Desert Research Station.
-Do know that the road leading to the Betonite Hills isn’t a paved road so it’s best to with a 4×4 to ensure you won’t get stuck on your way there.
+The Bentonite Hills can be found in several places in Utah but my favorite spot to admire them is located right next to Capitol Reef National Park and close to the Mars Desert Research Station.
+Do know that the road leading to the Bentonite Hills isn’t a paved road so it’s best to with a 4×4 to ensure you won’t get stuck on your way there.

-Entrance fee – The Betonite Hills that I am referring to are located on BLM and are free to visit.
+Entrance fee – The Bentonite Hills that I am referring to are located on BLM and are free to visit.